 Fall invites us to cook, get cozy and maybe even partake in some pumpkin spice indulgences.
 But even more importantly, fall beckons us to spice-up our wellness routine.
-This season, try adding these SPICES into the mix.
+This season, try adding these healthy S.P.I.C.E.S. into the mix.

 Many summer sports require dominance of certain muscle groups or excessive use of one side of the body.
 This creates imbalances that can result in pain or postural deviations.
 A few examples include biking, kayaking, golf and tennis.
 Fall is a great time to work to correct those imbalances.
 Practices that work on alignment, balance, symmetry and mind-body connection offer a nice reprieve.
 Great examples of these practices are: yoga, Pilates, Tai chi, and Martial Arts.

-As we head into winter, our bodies need to remain powerful for the demands of winter sports and chores.
-Downhill and cross-country skiing, snowboarding, shoveling snow, snow shoeing and even snowmobiling all call for power coming from the legs, hips and abdominals.
+As we head into winter, our bodies need to remain powerful for the demands of winter sports and chores like shoveling snow.
+Winter sports like skiing, snowboarding, snow shoeing and even snowmobiling call for power coming from the legs, hips and abdominals.

-This is a great time of year for squats, dead lift patterns, wall sits and single leg squats to prepare your body for activities on slick surfaces.
+This is a great time of year for squats, dead lift patterns, wall sits and lunges to prepare your body for activities on slick surfaces.
 Remember, with each of these exercises, quality is more important than quantity.
 If you experience pain, get evaluated by your physical therapist to address your technique and form.